amenning/HTML5/README.md

 # HTML5
-TheNewBoston tutorials for HTML5 that can be found on thenewboston.com
+TheNewBoston tutorials for HTML5 that can be found on thenewboston.com website